MrkoZino/MrkoZino/README.md

 - 👋 Hi, I’m @MrkoZino
-- 👀 I’m interested in Data Analysis and Web Developer
+- 👀 I’m interested in Web Developement
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML,CSS & JS
-- 💞️ I’m looking to collaborate on Data Science and Web Design
+- 💞️ I’m looking to collaborate on Web Design
-- 📫 How to reach me ...

 <!---
 MrkoZino/MrkoZino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.